 Demographic snapshot of Chapel Hill immigrant and refugee residents

-Residents born outside of the U.S. without U.S. citizenship have substantially lower household incomes than residents with U.S. citizenship.
-Furthermore, Chapel Hill residents not born in the U.S or who are naturalized citizens have a higher median household income than residents born in the U.S.
+Residents born outside of the U.S. without U.S. citizenship have lower household incomes than residents with U.S. citizenship.
+Chapel Hill residents not born in the U.S or who are naturalized citizens have a higher median household income than residents born in the U.S.